prasoonmhwr/Malenoma_Detection_Assignment/README.md

 # Malenoma_Detection_Assignment
-> Buit a CNN based model which can accurately detect melanoma.
+> Built a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 ## Table of Contents